datapartnership/wbdatalab.org/README.md

-# Sustainable Development Data Lab Intranet Page
+# WB Data Lab Intranet Page

 ## About
 This single-page website provides information about the SD Data Lab Community of Practice activities.